Coarse Graining Photo-Isomerization Reactions: Thermodynamic Consistency and Implications for Molecular Ratchets: Abstract

 \section{Abstract}

 We formulate thermodynamically consistent coarse-graining procedures for molecular systems undergoing thermally and photo-induced \transitions: starting from elementary vibronic \transitions, we derive effective photo-\isomerization\ \reactions\ interconverting ground-state species.
 Crucially, the local detailed balance condition, that constrains reaction kinetics to thermodynamics, remains satisfied throughout the coarse-graining procedures.
 It applies to the effective photo-isomerization reactions just as it does to the elementary vibronic transitions.
 We then demonstrate that autonomous photo-driven molecular \ratchets\ operate via the same fundamental mechanism as chemically driven ones.
 Because the local detailed balance remains satisfied, autonomous photo-driven molecular \ratchets, like chemically driven ones, operate exclusively through an information ratchet mechanism.
-This reveals new key principles for their design and optimization.
+This reveals that their design and optimization should prioritize molecular properties governing the information ratchet mechanism, rather than those influencing energetic bias.